mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 evaluating possible enhancements.
 Amdahl’s Law is also used to argue for practical limits to the number of parallel processors.

+**MIPS** - million instructions per second - A measurement of program execution speed based on the number of millions of instructions.
+MIPS is computed as the instruction count divided by the product of the execution time and 10^6.

 ## 2. Language of the Computer <a name="2"></a>